-The purpose and intent of this chapter provides general submittal requirements, review criteria, process, determinations and time limitations of all development applications as identified in Chapter 1, Table 5.1.2-1.
-This chapter also provides information pertaining to results, appeals, suspensions and/or revocation of a development orders.
+The purpose and intent of this chapter is to provide general submittal requirements, review criteria, process, determinations and time limitations for all development applications as identified in Chapter 1, Table 5.1.2-1.
+This chapter also provides information pertaining to results, appeals, suspensions and/or revocation of development orders.